Canon 60D vs Olympus E-3

 |16.||Olympus E-510||Four Thirds||10.0||3648||2736||none||21.2||10.0||442||52|

 |17.||Olympus E-1||Four Thirds||4.9||2560||1920||none||..||..||..||..|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 60D indeed provides movie recording capabilities, while the E-3 does not.
 The highest resolution format that the 60D can use is 1080/30p.

 One feature that differentiates the E-3 and the 60D is in-body image stabilization (IBIS).
-The E-3 reduces the risk of handshake-induced blur with all attached lenses, while the 60D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-3 reduces the risk of handshake-induced blur with all attached lenses, while the 60D offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The 60D writes its imaging data to SDXC cards, while the E-3 uses Compact Flash or xD Picture cards.
 The E-3 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 60D only has one slot.